Opfour/enchat/README.md

 - Update terminal emulator for proper color support
 - **Windows:** Use Windows Terminal or PowerShell for best experience

+**File Transfer Issues:**
+- Large file transfers may take several minutes - be patient
+- If upload fails, check file size (max 5MB) and file permissions
+- Files are saved to `downloads/` folder in the enchat directory
+- For transfer errors, try again or check server connectivity with `/server`

 **Windows-Specific:**
 - Run installer with: `powershell -ExecutionPolicy Bypass -File install-enchat.ps1`
 - Toast notifications require Windows 10 or later
 - Use Windows Terminal for optimal Unicode/color support
 - PowerShell history cleaning happens automatically with `enchat wipe`
+- File paths: Use forward slashes or escape backslashes: `/share C:/file.txt` or `/share C:\\file.txt`

 ## 📄 License